hneemann/yagi/README.md

 	return l.delegate.Len()
 }
 ```
+The generation of wrappers is somewhat tricky because the type `Wrapper` does
+not depend on a generic type.
+There are only some methods witch have `Wrapper`
+as an receiver which depend on the generic type.

 Now you can generate type save wrappers for `largecode.List` and use the
 type save wrappers instead of `largecode.List` itself: